Texas governor to reject new refugee resettlement following Trump order

-The Texas governor said that his state will reject the resettling of new refugees, making Texas the first state to do so following a Trump administration order granting local governments the authority to do so.
+Texas Gov. Greg Abbott said that his state will reject the resettling of new refugees, making it the first in the nation to do so following a Trump administration order granting local governments such an authority.

-In the letter to Secretary of State Mike Pompeo, Abbott wrote that since fiscal year 2010 “more refugees have been received in Texas than in any other state.”
+Since fiscal year 2010, “more refugees have been received in Texas than in any other state,” he wrote.

 “In addition to accepting refugees all these years, Texas has been left by Congress to deal with disproportionate migration issues resulting from a broken federal immigration system,” he wrote.

-Abbott added the decision to not accept initial refugee settlement for fiscal year 2020 “does not deny any refugee access to the United States.”
+Abbott added the decision “does not deny any refugee access to the United States.”

 “Nor does it preclude a refugee from later coming to Texas after initially settling in another state,” he wrote.
 “Texas has carried more than its share in assisting the refugee resettlement process and appreciates that other states are available to help with these efforts.”